Statistics Explained

 Source: Eurostat (lfsa_argan), (lfsa_ergan), (lfsa_urgan) and (lfsa_upgan)

-Double vertical bar chart showing the ratio between the labour market indicators of foreign citizens and nationals in the EU for the year 2022.
+Double vertical bar chart showing the difference between the labour market indicators for males and females by citizenship in the EU for the year 2023.
+Data are shown in percentage points.

-Figure 2: Ratio between the labour market indicators of foreign citizens and nationals, EU, 2022
+Figure 3: Difference between the labour market indicators for males and females by citizenship, EU, 2023

 Source: Eurostat (lfsa_argan), (lfsa_ergan), (lfsa_urgan) and (lfsa_upgan)